 Officer has exercised prudence with respect to an investment decision, the determination shall be made taking into consideration:

 a.
 The investment of all funds or funds under the College's control, over which the officer had responsibility rather than a consideration as to the prudence of a single investme

 b.
-Whether the investment decision was consistent with the written investment policy of the College.
+Whether the investment decision complies with the Public Funds Investment Act and the written investment policy of the College.

 The Investment Officer, acting in accordance with written procedures and exercising due diligence shall not be held personally responsible for a specific securities credit risk or market price changes, provided that these deviations are reported immediately and appropriated action is taken to control adverse developments.

 The Investment Officer and members of his/her staff, who are involved in the investment process, shall refrain from personal business activity that could conflict with the operation of the investment program and policy, or could impair the ability to make impartial investment decision.
 Also, the aforementioned personnel shall disclose to the President of the College any material financial interests that they hold in financial institutions that conduct investment business with the College.
 Additionally, the Investment Officer and his investment staff shall disclose any personal investment positions that could be related to the performance of the College's portfolio.
 The Investment Officer and his/her investment staff shall subordinate their personal investment transactions to those of the College, particularly with regard to timing of purchases and sales.

 Should the Investment Officer have a personal business relationship with an organization seeking to sell an investment instrument to the College, he/she shall file a statement disclosing that relationship.
 An Investment Officer who is related within the second degree by affinity or consanguinity to an individual seeking to sell an investment instrument to the College shall file a statement disclosing that relationship.
 All disclosure statements must be filed with the Board of Regents and the Texas Ethics Commission.